thomaslaurenson/thomaslaurenson.github.io/_posts/2018-07-03-metasploitable3-building-the-ubuntu-linux-version.md

 Oracle VM VirtualBox Manager 5.2.10_Ubuntu
 {% endhighlight %}

 One last step for VirtualBox.
 The Metasploitable3 project requires the VirtualBox Guest Additions.
-Again, this can easily be installed from the ubuntu repositories using the `apt` command:
+Again, this can easily be installed from the Ubuntu repositories using the `apt` command:

 {% highlight bash %}
 thomasl@server:~$ sudo apt install virtualbox-guest-additions-iso